 More snow, bitter cold leads to warnings in Wisconsin

 Much of Wisconsin is under a winter storm warning, as another round of snow sweeps through the state and temperatures plummet to dangerous levels.
-The National Weather Service says snow was moving Saturday from south central Wisconsin toward the east.
+The National Weather Service says areas like Green Bay or Stevens Point could see anywhere from 6 to 10 inches of snow on Saturday into Sunday, and areas along the Lake Michigan shoreline could see up to 12 inches.

 Add your comments below